llloxim/Noteworthy/README.md

   - nav bar with scroll snapping is weird --> should disappear as you scroll down but it "sticks"
   - navbar appears more than once if you use other components so have to fix that as well

+- In About Us page

+  - add box shadow to the 3 columns

 - Add a Hire Us page

   - also link it in the navbar